The Rook (novel): Plot

 The book follows a young woman in her thirties who wakes up in a park surrounded by bodies wearing latex gloves.
-She's unable to remember anything about herself or how she or the bodies got there, and her only clue is a letter in her coat pocket that says, "To You".
-Inside is a letter that tells her the body previously belonged to Myfanwy (rhymes with Tiffany) Thomas, who worked in a secret government organization and was targeted by an unknown assassin.
+She is unable to remember anything about herself or how she or the bodies got there, and her only clue is an envelope in her coat pocket that says "To You".
+Inside is a letter that tells her the body previously belonged to Myfanwy Thomas, who worked in a secret government organization and was targeted by an unknown assassin.
 The letter offers the young woman (who is thereafter identified in the book as Myfanwy, although she sees herself as a separate person, considering her 'original' self as Thomas) a choice of taking up the life of the woman before her and discovering the identity of the would-be killer, or setting out with a new identity.

-Although she initially chooses to take up a new identity, Myfanwy eventually chooses to take up the first Myfanwy's life and discover who wants her dead.
+Myfanwy chooses to take up Thomas's position to discover who wants her dead.
 She is left with a binder that outlines the organization known as the Checquy ("sheck-ay") which combats the supernatural and unnatural forces that threaten Great Britain.
 Many of the members possess supernatural powers; only the ones with such powers are allowed to hold any true positions of power.
 Myfanwy finds that her specific power is control over other people's bodies through touch, which her predecessor never truly fully explored.
-The first Myfanwy was a Rook, a lower member of the inner court of the Checquy, which allowed her to do a lot of research into the workings of the organization.
-Myfanwy uses the binder heavily throughout the book, especially when it comes to trying to figure out which people she can or cannot trust.
-She quickly discovers that while the first Myfanwy was exceedingly skilled at organization and management, she was very timid and shy when it came to interpersonal relationships.
-This is partially a result of how she was inducted into the Checquy as a nine-year-old girl, as she was interrogated quite thoroughly in a manner that was not shown to the reader.
+Thomas was a Rook, a lower member of the inner court of the Checquy, which allowed her to research the workings of the organization.
+Myfanwy uses the binder heavily throughout the book, especially when trying to figure out which people she can or cannot trust.
+She quickly discovers that while Thomas was exceedingly skilled at organization and management, she was very timid and shy when it came to interpersonal relationships.